Isak-Bamiani/Word-finder/README.md

 # Word-finder
 An incredibly good task to do for learning more about storing and searching data using different data structures.
-Using datastructure lik Trie and HashSet that uses a hash table for storage.
+Implementing datastructure lik Trie and HashSet that uses a hash table for storage.

 # How to run
 The project is inside the Word-finder repository, just clone Solver-Final as a project